-- A. An employee who is called for jury duty shall be compensated (as though he or she was working) for those hours of absence due to the jury duty that occurs during the employee's regularly scheduled working hours. - B. If a unit member is required to be absent from work to report for jury duty, the employee will notify his/her supervisor of the absence as soon as possible, including, a phone message the night before if the employee finds out via a phone recording that he/she must report the next day. - C. An employee on jury duty must either return to work after the jury service is done for the day if there are still four hours or more left on his/her shift or call in to his/her supervisor and ask to use leave to cover the rest of his/her shift.
-If there are less than four (4) hours left on the employee's shift, the employee will be considered to have completed his/her shift and remain on paid status for the remainder of the scheduled shift and does not need to return to work. - D. An employee who is called to jury duty on a non-working day will not receive compensation or be authorized to change their schedule as a result of being called to jury duty. - E. An employee who is scheduled for a swing or graveyard shift on a day he/she is called to jury service will be authorized to request change his/her work hours in order to report to jury service under the same provisions of a-c above. - F. An employee who is called to jury duty will not be subject to working his/her full graveyard or swing shift if there is not a minimum of eight (8) hours before or after assigned jury duty.
-If there is less than eight (8) hours between the end of a shift and the start of jury duty, an employee will be permitted to leave his/her shift early to allow for a minimum break of eight (8) hours.
-If there is less than eight (8) hours between the end of jury duty and the start of their shift, an employee will be able to delay his/her usual start time to ensure a eight (8) hour break in between.
+- A. An employee who is called for jury duty shall be compensated (as though they was working) for those hours of absence due to the jury duty that occurs during the employee's regularly scheduled working hours. - B. If a unit member is required to be absent from work to report for jury duty, the employee will notify their supervisor of the absence as soon as possible, including, a voice or text message the night before if the employee finds out that they must report the next day. - C. An employee on jury duty must either return to work after the jury service is done for the day if there are still four hours or more left on their shift or call in to their supervisor and ask to use leave to cover the rest of their shift.
+If there are less than four (4) hours left on the employee's shift, the employee will be considered to have completed their shift and remain on paid status for the remainder of the scheduled shift and does not need to return to work. - D. An employee who is called to jury duty on a non-working day will not receive compensation or be authorized to change their schedule as a result of being called to jury duty. - E. An employee who is scheduled for a swing or graveyard shift on a day they is called to jury service will be authorized to request change their work hours in order to report to jury service under the same provisions of a-c above. - F. An employee who is called to jury duty will not be subject to working their full graveyard or swing shift if there is not a minimum of eight (8) hours before or after assigned jury duty.
+If there is less than eight (8) hours between the end of a shift and the start of jury duty, an employee will be permitted to leave their shift early to allow for a minimum break of eight (8) hours.
+If there is less than eight (8) hours between the end of jury duty and the start of their shift, an employee will be able to delay their usual start time to ensure a eight (8) hour break in between.
 In this event, the employee's usual end time will remain the same.
-For any additional time taken off before or after jury duty, an employee will be required to utilize paid accrued time subject to supervisor approval.
+For any additional time taken off before or after jury duty, an employee will be required to utilize paid accrued time subject to supervisor approval. - G. Any employee called as a witness arising out of and in the course of County employment, shall be deemed to be on duty and there shall be no loss of salary, but any witness fees received shall be paid into the County Treasury, together with any mileage allowed if they use County transportation.

-- G. Any employee called as a witness arising out of and in the course of County employment, shall be deemed to be on duty and there shall be no loss of salary, but any witness fees received shall be paid into the County Treasury, together with any mileage allowed if they use County transportation. - H. Employees who are absent as a witness in a private matter shall not be entitled to be paid during such absence.
+H. Employees who are absent as a witness in a private matter shall not be entitled to be paid during such absence.
 However, they may use leave accruals other than sick leave for such an absence.